zhou-lab/biscuit/README2.md

 `biscuit index` and `biscuit align` adapts the `bwa index` and `bwa mem` for bisulfite-treated short reads.

 #### Design
 - assymmetric scoring for C to T and G to A in mapping.
-Production of consistent mapping quality and NM tags.
+- produce consistent mapping quality calculation with destination strand specification.
+- produce consistent NM and MD tags under assymmetric scoring.
-- separate seeding for parent and daughter strands.
+- produce ZR and ZC tag for retention count and conversion count
-- Optional parent strand and daughter strand restriction for both single-end and pair-end reads.
+- separate seeding for parent and daughter strands for mapping efficiency
-- Consistent mapping quality calculation with destination strand specification.
-- Optional BSW/top/BSC/bottom strand restriction, tightly integrated in mapping.
 - disk space economic indices.
 No storage of bisulfite converted reference.
 - exposes all the BWA-mem parameters to the users.
 - no separate install of BWA.
 Dependencies easily met.
 - robust to OS build, read processing and reference processing occur within computing threads of single process.
+- support single and pair-end reads
+- Optional parent strand and daughter strand restriction for both single-end and pair-end reads.
+- Optional BSW/top/BSC/bottom strand restriction, tightly integrated in mapping.

 ### Somatic mutation calling
 `biscuit somatic` computes somatic mutations as well as DNA methylation from matched tumor~normal pairs.